meltaierorg/backstageapp/README.md

           - '.github/workflows/deploy-bicep.yml'
 ```
 # Service Template Deployment Demo
-**This section will cover the End-User end to end flow from launch a template to deploying it.**
+**This section will cover the End-User end-to-end flow from choosing a template to deploying it.**

 ---
 Backstage Templates can be discovered under 'Catalog'.
 There is currently no permissions model setup in this Backstage instance so all users can see any Service Templates.
 However in 2023 Spotify released a no-code UI-based RBAC plugin that allows you to set granular data/actions permissions based on Group Memberships, for more info on how to setup and install go to the [Spotify's Backstage Website](https://backstage.spotify.com/docs/plugins/rbac/setup-and-installation).